 Global advertised the vehicle, a 2019 Toyota Corolla, on its website for $12,800.
 When our client went to the dealership, Global refused to sell it to her for $12,800, and instead increased the price to $15,221.
 Maryland requires dealerships to honor the advertised price.

 If you saw a vehicle listed online for a low price, and after arriving at the dealership were sold the vehicle for a higher price, contact Whitney, LLP.
 We may be able to help you recover compensation at no cost to you.

 Buying a car can be a confusing experience with the many documents you are asked to sign and the many numbers being thrown around.
 However, Maryland law protects car buyers, and regulates many areas of the sales and finance auto transactions, including what dealerships may operate in Maryland, how they can operate, and limits on the interest rate, sales tax and dealer processing fees.

-Call Whitney, LLP today for your Free Consultation at 410 583 8000, or use our Online Quick Contact Form.
-We offer Free Consultations.
+Call Whitney, LLP today for your Legal Consultation at 410 583 8000, or use our Online Quick Contact Form.
+We offer Legal Consultations.

 Whitney, LLP represents car buyers across Maryland, including those who live in Temple Hills, Waldorf, Laurel, Woodbridge, Manasses and Washington, DC, who purchase new and used cars and SUVs from Maryland dealerships.